Astribus/Astribus/README.md

 - 👋 Hi, I’m Yue Chen
 - 👀 I’m interested in ...
-Artificial Intelligence
+Badminton, ping pong, minesweeper and playing piano, violin, and the guitar.
 - 📚 I'm going to be attending Carnegie Mellon University majoring in Statistics & Machine Learning
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
 AI/Tech and startups